VrboskaTHE 2026 TRAVEL GUIDE

 Active recreation

-One of Vrboska's main attractions is its well-preserved historic centre, characterised by narrow cobbled streets, pastel-coloured stone houses, and ancient buildings like the Fortress of St. Mary and the Church of St. Lawrence (see more below).
-The village’s Riva, the name given to the island’s waterfronts, is a popular spot for visitors, featuring al fresco bars and restaurants, charming souvenir stalls, and fishing boats.
+One of Vrboska's main attractions is its well-preserved historic centre, characterised by narrow cobbled streets, pastel-coloured stone houses, and ancient buildings.
+The village’s “Riva”, the name given to the island’s waterfronts, is a popular spot for visitors, featuring al fresco bars and restaurants, charming souvenir stalls, and fishing boats.
 It’s the perfect place for a leisurely stroll just before sunset.

 Fortress of St. Mary

-St. Mary's Fortress Church stands as a testament to the resilience and ingenuity of its people.
+St. Mary's Fortress Church stands as a testament to the resilience and ingenuity of its people and it’s one of best things to see in Vrboska.
 Originally, a smaller church occupied this site, built by the early settlers of Vrboska.
 However, due to frequent Turkish and Venetian raids, the need for a fortified structure became evident.
-In 1571, following a devastating Turkish raid that burned Vrboska to the ground, the construction of the present church began, concluding in 1579.
+In 1571, following a devastating Turkish raid that burned the town to the ground, the construction of the present church began, concluding in 1579.

 St. Mary's Fortress Church is not only a place of worship but also a fortification that played a crucial role in defending Vrboska from marauding pirates and Ottoman forces.
 The imposing structure, with its elegant bell tower visible from miles away, has stood the test of time and remains a popular attraction.
 The interior of the church is equally impressive, featuring intricate stonework, beautiful frescoes, and stunning marble sculptures.

 Today, visitors can explore St. Mary's Fortress Church and delve into the rich history whilst soaking up the breathtaking views overlooking the town.
-Opening hours are from 10am to midday, and from 6pm to 8.30pm, with an entrance fee of €2 per person.
+Opening hours are from 10am to midday, and from 6pm to 8.30pm, with an entrance fee of €2 per person in 2025, payable in cash.

 Church of St. Lawrence

-In the 16th century, the "rebels" advocating for Vrboska's autonomy constructed their own place of worship, the Church of St. Lawrence, just steps from the fortress.
+In the 16th century, the 'rebels' advocating for Vrboska's autonomy constructed their own place of worship, the Church of St. Lawrence, just steps from St. Mary’s Church.
 Originally smaller and narrower, the church was later expanded and now reflects the baroque style of the time.
 The Church of St. Lawrence houses invaluable art, some of which was relocated from the fortress church due to severe dampness issues there.

 The Fisherman’s Museum